 Backpacking across Mexico can be tricky since most of the bordering regions with other countries have a difficult reputation.

 However, Baja California Sur as a region is extremely safe as compared to the rest of Mexico.

 Mexico is an amazing country to navigate, but you definitely need to look up which regions should be avoided when backpacking.

-Cabo San Lucas can be the ending point for many backpackers taking the long route down from America/Tijuana to see all of the Pacific coastlines the peninsula has to offer.
+The region is not just for vacations: Cabo San Lucas can be the ending point for backpackers taking the long route down from America/Tijuana to see all of the Pacific coastlines the peninsula has to offer.

 Cabo San Lucas: Travel Safety Tips